argymeg/MetaboCraft/README.md

 * `/jsp refresh`

-Reinitialises the user's view of the PiMPCraft world, including reloading the list of uploaded files
+Reinitialises the user's view of the PiMPCraft world from scratch.

 * `/jsp buildMap <compartment name (optional)>`